jessieren/VirFinder/README.md

 To quick start, first download the package file VirFinder_1.0.tar.gz/VirFinder_1.0.zip according to your operating system.

-For Mac/Linux users, if you have a Graphic User Interfaces (GUI) of R, you fire up a R graphic window and type
+For Mac/Linux users, if you have a Graphic User Interfaces (GUI) of R, you fire up a R graphic window and type,

 	install.packages("<path_to_the_file>/VirFinder_1.0.tar.gz", repos = NULL, type="source")